How to Lower Cholesterol Levels

 Five ways to lower cholesterol levels

-A good way to lower cholesterol levels is to make a series of small changes to your diet and lifestyle to make them as healthy as possible.
+One of the best ways to lower cholesterol is to make a series of small changes to your diet and lifestyle to make them as healthy as possible.
 You could:

 - Swap bad fats for good fats to lower cholesterol